 |25 to 29||Avg +||72%-83%|

 |Less than 19||Low||<51%|

-You will need very good grades in high school to get into University of Louisville.
+Applicants require very good grades in high school to get into Louisville.
 The average high school GPA of the admitted freshman class at University of Louisville was 3.53 on the 4.0 scale indicating that primarily B+ students are accepted and ultimately attend.
 The school ranks #4 in Kentucky for highest average GPA.
-If your high school GPA meets these requirements, there is a good chance you will be accepted as University of Louisville accepts 72% of students who apply.
+If your high school GPA meets these requirements, there is a good chance you will be accepted as Louisville accepts 72% of students who apply.

 |High School GPA||Freshmen Within Range||Competitiveness|

 |2.50 to 2.75||1%||Reach|